oracle-livelabs/oci-core/oci-get-started-core-services/intro/intro.md

 In this workshop, you will:
 - Generate SSH keys
 - Use Identity and Access Management to control users' access to resources
-- Create virtual cloud networks
+- Create Virtual Cloud Networks
-- Create a compute instance
+- Create a Compute Instance
-- Create and attach a Block Volume
+- Create and Attach a Block Volume
 - Create an Object Storage
+- Provision an ADB Instance
+- Intro to Observability and Management
+- Clean up Resources

 ### Prerequisites
 * An Oracle Cloud Account - please view this workshop's LiveLabs landing page to see which environments are supported.